 When radicals do and do not give clues to meanings of Chinese character

 When we light a fire, smoke is always there.
 No wonder 火 is the radical of the character for smoke.

-If character 炒 is at the border line of using radicals to explain the meaning of Chinese characters, there are characters can not be explained by their radicals at all.
+If character 炒 is at the border line of using radicals to explain the meaning of Chinese characters, there are characters that can not be explained by radicals at all.

 These examples are meant to show that the claim “using radicals to learn Chinese characters is easier” is not true.
 There are always too many exceptions to this claim.

 However, if you think studying radicals provides a shortcut for learning Chinese characters, you’ll end up wasting valuable time doing something not very effective.
-And radicals are definitely not a shortcut for proficient Chinese reading and writing skills.
+(By the way, radicals and 部首 (bushou) are two different concepts.)

 (852) 9739 8065

 © 2023 MSL Master.
 All Rights Reserved